 55 Charterhouse Street

 Fluent German speaker.
-My degree is in German and French, and I have worked as a German government translator and Swiss radio journalist.
-I lived for five years in Germany, two in Switzerland.
-I'm also a Borderer and speak Scots.
+Jules' degree is in German and French, and she have worked as a German government translator and Swiss radio journalist.
+She lived for five years in Germany, two in Switzerland.
+She is also a Borderer and speaks Scots.

 Jules Horne is a Scottish playwright and fiction writer from the Borders, with two Edinburgh Fringe Firsts for her stage writing.

 Jules Horne's performed plays include Edinburgh Fringe First winnersAllotmentandThread(both Nutshell Theatre);Scape(Royal Conservatoire of Scotland);Gorgeous Avatar(Traverse);The Wife of Usher's Well(Quondam Theatre);Come to Where I'm From(Paines Plough).Handfastwill be produced by Nutshell Theatre in 2018.

 Radio plays include Macmillan's Marvellous Motion Machine (BBC Radio 4/Catherine Bailey Ltd); Life: An Audio Tour (BBC Radio 4/Catherine Bailey Ltd); Overdue South (BBC Scotland/Traverse); Inner Critic (BBC Radio 7/4 Extra); Left at the Lights (BBC Scotland); Island Blue: A Place in the Rain (BBC Radio 4).

 In 2014, she scripted and directed her first film I Still Love You Really for the National Theatre of Scotland's 5 Minute Theatre Yes, No, Don't Know Show.
 She has also written song lyrics, and collaborated with composer Suzanne Parry on the Scottish Chamber Orchestra commission, Three Border Songs.